tpegolotti/SPHGen/README.md

 ### Jasmin

 SPHGen supports generating both C and [Jasmin](https://github.com/jasmin-lang/jasmin) code.
 Jasmin code can then either used for verification, or can be compiled to assembly.
 We install Jasmin using `opam install jasmin`, but other possibilities are available [here](https://github.com/jasmin-lang/jasmin/wiki/Installation-instructions).
+We use `Jasmin Compiler 2025.02.1`.